 On Sunday, April 3rd, 2011, our Chevra Chapter celebrated Pesach with a "Woman's Seder" at the home of Sheila & Irv Steinberg.
 We had 27 attendees - literally a full house!

-Many thanks go to Sheila for the use of her home, and especially to Iris Sandberg and Marcelle Bayda for coordinating and leading the seder.
+Many thanks go to Marcia Ledewitz, Pearl Rose, and the rest of the committee, and especially to Iris Sandberg, Marcelle Bayda, and Sheila Steinberg for coordinating and leading the seder.

-Thanks also to Iris, Marcelle, Sheila and Paula Herman for providing and preparing the food for the wonderful "Festive Meal."
+Thanks also to the entire committee for providing and preparing the food for the wonderful "Festive Meal."

-By popular demand, we are including the recipes for Zucchini Casserole and Potato Kugel that were served at the Seder.
+By popular demand, we are including the recipe for the Zucchini Casserole served at the Seder.

-We hope you enjoy them and that you all have a Chag Sameach Pesach.
+We hope you enjoy it and that you all have a Chag Sameach Pesach.

 provided by Sheila Steinberg